 About Health Centers

-Community health centers provide high quality health care to the under-served and uninsured.
-Nationwide there are over 1,200 community health centers.
-In Connecticut there are 17 Community Health Centers; 16 are members of CHCACT.
+Community health centers provide high quality health care to all.
+Nationwide there are over 1,400 community health centers.
+In Connecticut there are 17 Community Health Centers, all with multiple sites.
+Find one here!

 Health care services are conveniently located, coordinated, and tailored to meet patients’ needs.
-Community health centers offer “one-stop shopping” for:
+Community health centers offer “one-stop shopping” for the whole family for:

 - primary and preventive health care visits